-- Appropriate clothing and footwear must be worn. - No exposed jewellery is permitted. - When long hair poses a safety risk it must be secured.
-Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern.
+- Clothing and footwear appropriate to the chosen activities and environmental conditions must be worn.
+Tops with drawstrings not permitted. - Exposed jewelry is not permitted. - Long hair must be secured.
+Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.